aics-int/napari-allencell-annotator/README.md

   - Click **Plugins** ⇨ **Annotator (napari-napari_allencell_annotator)**

 ## Installation from Napari Hub
-If you have previously installed Napari on your machine, you can follow these steps to install the plugin.
+If you have previously installed Napari on your machine, you can follow these steps to install the plugin from Napari Hub.

 ### 1. Install the Plugin
 - Open Napari